 There’s no need to worry about sweaty feet, thanks to the lightweight mesh on the upper of these shoes.
 Even if you wear these shoes for hours, the porous mesh allows water to seep inside quickly, so your feet remain dry and cool.
 However, a few users said that the upper is not long-lasting enough.

 The toe box is another area where these Under Armour running shoes win.
-It doesn’t feel tight, and you don’t lose grip as the toe box is designed to fold around the foot.
+It doesn’t feel tight, and you don’t lose grip as the toe box is designed to fold around the foot making it a wide fit.
 Moreover, it’s padded to absorb impact on your toes.
 Besides, the durable weather overlays locks in the midfoot.

 Finally, the heel cup design ensures your feet sit comfortably for enhanced stability.
 When you slip your foot in, the first thing you think about is how perfectly it locks the feet in place.
 This improves your movement because you run with a grip.